emilyfuhrman/datavis_design/2017_Fall/Studios/05_Introduction_to_VR_with_A-Frame.md

 ### Glitch

 We will be using [Glitch](https://glitch.com/) in this studio to facilitate the process of getting a web development environment up and running.
-Two projects exist for you to clone and edit:
+Three projects exist for you to clone and edit:

 * Getting started - Available [here](https://glitch.com/edit/#!/fir-airport)
 * (Simple) Visualizing data - Available [here](https://glitch.com/edit/#!/swanky-brush)